-Built in 1928 as a vaudeville and movie house, the Stanley Theater is a massive Gothic-style structure.
-The 4,300-seat amphitheater is second in size on the East Coast to Radio City Music Hall, which was built in 1932.
+A massive Gothic-style structure, the Stanley Theater was built as a vaudeville and movie house in 1928.
+The 4,300-seat amphitheater is second in size on the East Coast to Radio City Music Hall built in 1932.
 Jacob Fabian of Paterson, noted for theater construction in New Jersey, commissioned Fred Wesley Wentworth of Wentworth and (Frederick J.) Vreeland to build the movie palace.

-The impressive interior has a three-story lobby adorned with columns, a broad center staircase with trompe l'oeil alabaster handrails and balusters, lamps, velvet drapes, and stained class windows of faux "Chartre Blue" in the foyer.
+The impressive interior has a three-story lobby adorned with columns, a broad center staircase with trompe l'oeil alabaster handrails and balusters, lamps, velvet drapes, and stained glass windows of faux "Chartre Blue" in the foyer.
 Allegorical paintings by Hungarian muralist Willy Pagany adorn the ceiling and walls.
-The larger of two crystal chandeliers, suspended from the second floor, is from the New York's original Waldorf Astoria of the 1880s; it is thirteen feet tall and ten feet wide, and illuminated by 144 bulbs that reflect onto 4,500 hanging crystal teardrops.
+The larger of two crystal chandeliers, suspended from the second floor, is from the New York's original Waldorf Astoria of the 1880s.
+At thirteen-feet tall and ten-feet wide, it is illuminated by 144 bulbs that reflect onto 4,500 hanging crystal teardrops.

-Viennese architect John Eberson contributed the design for the auditorium.
-Here theatergoers enter the environment of an evening in Venice with a replica of the Rialto Bridge spanning the stage.
-Above the seating is an eighty-five foot ceiling that permits an open sky effect with stars and moving clouds originally effected by a projecting device called a "Bronkort Bronograph," costing $290.
-Lighted stained glass windows line the walls with grottos, arches and columns simulating the courtyard motif.
+Viennese architect John Eberson contributed to the design of the auditorium.
+Here, theatergoers enter the environment of an evening in Venice with a replica of the Rialto Bridge spanning the stage.
+Above the seating is an eighty-five-foot ceiling that permits an open sky effect with stars and moving clouds, originally effected by a projecting device, called a "Bronkort Bronograph," costing $290.
+Lighted stained glass windows line the walls with grottos, arches, and columns simulating the courtyard motif.

 The theater opened to the public on March 22, 1928.
 Mayor Frank Hague attended the ceremonies that evening and, with the audience, was greeted on the screen by actress Norma Tallmadge.
 An orchestral performance, a stage show called "Sky Blues," a newsreel, and a musical piece on the Wurlitzer organ, preceded the showing of The Dove starring Tallmadge and Gilbert Roland.